Raythonic/watiba/README.md

 **Join and Wait**

-Once commands are spawned, the caller can wait for all promises, including inner or child promises, to complete.
-Or the caller can wait for the a specific promise to complete.
+Once commands are spawned, the caller can wait for _all_ promises, including inner or child promises, to complete.
+Or the caller can wait for just a specific promise to complete.
 To wait for all promises, call _join()_ on the promise of interest.
 It will wait for that promise and all its children.
+To wait for just one specific promise, call _wait()_ on the promise of interest.

-_join()_
+**_join()_ syntax**:
 ```
 promise.join(optional args)
 Where args is a Python dictionary with the following options: